fenago/ml-scikit-keras-tensorflow/labs/preface.md

-answering all my technical questions regarding formatting, AsciiDoc, and LaTeX, and thanks to Nick Adams, Rebecca Demarest, Rachel Head, Judith McConville, Helen Monroe, Karen Montgomery, Rachel Roumeliotis, and everyone else at O'Reilly who contributed to this book.
+answering all my technical questions regarding formatting, AsciiDoc, and LaTeX, and thanks to Nick Adams, Rebecca Demarest, Rachel Head, Judith McConville, Helen Monroe, Karen Montgomery, Rachel Roumeliotis, and everyone else at O'Reilly who contributed to this course.

 I would also like to thank my former Google colleagues, in particular the YouTube video classification team, for teaching me so much about